Public Works FAQ

 Can I go to City Hall to apply for a permit?

-At this time, we are asking that people utilize online application process as it is more efficient and safer for all.
-In some situations, appointments will be available, but very limited due to social distancing requirements for staff and visitors.
+Yes, but at this time, we are asking that people utilize online application process as it is more efficient and safer for all.
+In some situations, in-person appointments will be available, but are very limited due to COVID-19 health orders.

 When did street sweeping return?